 The Great Wildebeest Migration

-In April and May they stretch west across these plains and they start taking the migration to the north of Seronera.
+In April and May, they stretch west across these plains and they start taking the migration to the north of Seronera.
 Around June the wildebeest migration is often halted on the south side of the Grumeti River, which has some channels which slow their migration north.
 The wildebeest then gather together there, in the Western Corridor, often building up to a high density before crossing the river.
-The river here is normally a series of non continuous channels and so they always signify an annual feast for the Grumeti River’s large crocodiles.
-However the crossing of Grumeti river is not as spectacular as the crossings of the Mara River, further miles north
+The river here is normally a series of non-continuous channels and so they always signify an annual feast for the Grumeti River’s large crocodiles.
+However, the crossing of the Grumeti River is not as spectacular as the crossings of the Mara River, further miles north

 The wildebeests continue moving northwards during July and August, often spreading out across a broad front: some heading through Grumeti Reserve and Ikorongo, others north through the beautiful Serengeti National Park.